- You will work with a team of professionals to shape and grow our business in British Columbia.

 - Be a part of a team that develops new business.

-- Graduated from a college or university with a diploma or degree in sciences with an environmental focus.
-Professional designation (P.Ag., P.Biol. or equivalent).
+- Graduated from a college or university with a diploma or degree in sciences or engineering with an environmental focus.
+Eligible for an existing professional designation from BCIA, EGBC, CAB, or equivalent within British Columbia.

 - Experienced in safely leading environmental drilling programs, small- and large-scale remediation, and emergency spill response projects.

-- Knowledge of contaminated sites legislation, environmental regulations, policies, and permit application processes.
+- Knowledge of contaminated sites legislation, environmental regulations, policies, and permit processes.

 - Can safely operate vehicles and has a valid class 5 driver’s licence.